DeusBlu/cover-bouncer/docs/getting-started.md

 ```

 ### Step 4: Tag Your Source Files

+You can tag files manually or use the automated CLI tools.

+#### Option A: Manual Tagging

 Add profile tags to your source files using comments at the top: